IvanBobkovich/IvanProgram/documentation/Software Requirements Specification.md

 * User clicks the “Edit” button in the clients list view mode;
 * Application displays form to enter client data;
 * User enters client data and presses “Cancel” button;
-* Data don’t save in data base, then list of clients records is displaying to user.
+* Data don’t save in data base, then list of clients records is displaying to user;
 * If the user selects the menu item "Orders”, ”Clients” or "Cars", the data will not be saved to the database and the corresponding form with updated data will be opened.